 In 2011, the Rockefeller Foundation awarded me a month-long Practitioner Residency at their Bellagio Center on Lake Como, north of Milan.
 I spent my time there focusing on my *improvising careers* concepts and developing the elements of my Future Career Toolkit: Voice, Antenna and Mesh – creating workshop activities and laying out a book framework.
 Upon returning to the U.S., I was invited to deliver my ideas to students at Columbia, NYU/Stern, Duke, Fairfield, Bennington and Union College.

 In April 2013, I delivered a talk at TEDxTimesSquare on “Openness“, describing how my multiple careers had led me to IBM and my role in helping use social technology to create a sense of community among 430,000 geographically distributed employees.

-I left IBM in June of 2013 and from August 2013 through March 2016, I worked as a Strategic Partner at a boutique consulting firm in New York called Future Workplace, providing guidance to senior HR execs on how to take advantage of megatrends disrupting their function at events in LA, New York, San Francisco, Stockholm and Berlin.
+I left IBM in June of 2013 and from August 2013 through March 2016, I worked as a Strategic Partner at a boutique consulting firm in New York called Future Workplace, providing guidance to senior HR execs on how to take advantage of megatrends disrupting their function.
+I spoke at events in LA, New York, San Francisco, Stockholm and Berlin.